Why Are My Energy Levels So Low | Teelixir

 6. Include enough protein in your daily diet.

-7. Stay hydrated with high-quality water and minimize the use of plastic bottles.
+7. Stay hydrated with high-quality water and minimise the use of plastic bottles.

 What foods can boost energy levels?